Richiefinegan11/rickAndMortyFans/TESTING.md

 ## Further Testing

-* I asked my friends and family for feedback on there devices
+* I asked my friends and family for feedback on there devices. *Color changed on the main page due to better visibility*
-*
+* I asked for feedback in the peer-code-review channel in slack.
+* I ran my text through Google Docs to spell check and used the "Grammarly feature" to check the grammar.
+There was quite a few typos which were corrected